 - Increase the capacity of rural school districts to offer innovative computer science content.

 During the pilot year (2022-2023), participants included Cartersville City Schools and Chattooga, Effingham, Fayette, Gordon, Haralson, Liberty, and Walker counties.
+Since then, the program has grown to include 40 districts, reaching over 10,315 students by the end of the 2025 Spring Semester.

 Questions: Email dasja.williams@ceismc.gatech.edu.